-Accounts payable and accrued liabilities at June 30, 2024 included \$178,923 (March 31, 2024 - \$105,676) owed to officers, directors, and companies controlled by officers and directors, and shareholders, which is non-interest bearing, unsecured and has no fixed terms of repayment.
+Accounts payable and accrued liabilities at September 30, 2024 included \$314,959 (March 31, 2024 - \$105,676) owed to officers, directors, and companies controlled by officers and directors, and shareholders, which is non-interest bearing, unsecured and has no fixed terms of repayment.

-As at June 30, 2024 the Company has loans totaling CAD\$3,670,000 (March 31, 2024 - CAD\$3,670,000) from FWP Holdings LLC, a company that is beneficially owned by the CEO and Chairman of the Company.
-The loans bear interest at 12.0% per annum plus such additional bonus interest, if any, as may be agreed to and approved by GreenPower's Board of Directors at a later date.
+As at September 30, 2024 the Company has loans totaling CAD\$4,345,000 and USD\$250,000 (March 31, 2024 - CAD\$3,670,000 and USD \$Nil) from FWP Holdings LLC, Koko Financial Inc., and 0851433 BC Ltd., companies that are beneficially owned by the CEO and Chairman of the Company.
+During the three months ended September 30, 2024 the Company received loans totaling CAD\$675,000 and USD\$250,000 from Koko Financial Inc. and from 0851433 BC Ltd. The loans bear interest at 12.0% per annum plus such additional bonus interest, if any, as may be agreed to and approved by GreenPower's Board of Directors at a later date.
+During the six months ended September 30, 2024, \$176,762 of interest was expensed on related party loans (September 30, 2023 - \$194,276).
+The Company has agreed to grant the lender a general security assignment on the assets of GreenPower Motor Company Inc., which will be subordinated to any security assignment of senior lenders.

-The loans from FWP Holdings LLC matured on March 31, 2023, however the CAD \$3,670,000 principal balance remains outstanding as at June 30, 2024.
+Loans totaling CAD\$3,670,000 from FWP Holdings LLC matured on March 31, 2023, however the CAD \$3,670,000 principal balance remains outstanding as at September 30, 2024.
 The Company and FWP Holdings LLC entered into a postponement and subordination agreement with the term loan facility lender under which the parties agreed that the loans from FWP Holdings LLC would be subordinate to the lender's security interests and that no payment will be made on the loans from FWP Holdings LLC before the full repayment of the term loan facility.
 As a result, loans from related parties are considered non-current liabilities, and this change is considered a substantial modification pursuant to IFRS 9, which resulted in the recognition of a non-cash gain of \$306,288 during the year ended March 31, 2024.
-During the three months ended June 30, 2024, \$80,241 of interest was expensed on related party loans (June 30, 2023 - \$82,515).
-The Company has agreed to grant the lender a general security assignment on the assets of GreenPower Motor Company Inc., which will be subordinated to any security assignment of senior lenders.
+During the quarter ended September 30, 2024 the Company received loans from related parties including accrued interest of \$765,183 that are classified as short term liabilities.

-A director of the Company, David Richardson, and the Company's CEO and Chairman Fraser Atkinson, have each provided personal guarantees of \$2,510,000, or \$5,020,000 in total to support the Company's \$8 million operating line of credit.
+A director of the Company, David Richardson, and the Company's CEO and Chairman Fraser Atkinson, have each provided personal guarantees of \$2,510,000, or \$5,020,000 in total to support the Company's operating line of credit.